YuvaraniD/melbourne-small-business-hotspot-analysis/README.md

 # Melbourne Small Business Hotspot Analysis

+A data analytics and forecasting project using City of Melbourne open data to identify small business hotspots and growth trends.

 ## Project Overview

 This project analyses small business establishment trends across Melbourne suburbs to identify commercial hotspots by industry and forecast future growth patterns.